renanolv/springbootrest-example/README.md

 # Spring Boot Rest API - Example

-This example provides a Rest API using Spring Boot with HTTP methods like *POST, GET, DELETE* and *PUT*.
+Simple example of a Rest API using Spring Boot with these following HTTP methods : *POST, GET, DELETE* and *PUT*.

 ## Maven Dependencies

-* SpringBoot 1.5.3
+* SpringBoot 1.5.4
 * MySQL
 * JPA
 * Hibernate
-* Kafka

 ## Setting up environment with Docker